kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/loadbalancerconfig.md

     - "sg2"
 ```

-If you specify this annotation, you need to configure the security groups on your Node/Pod to allow inbound traffic from the load balancer.
-You could also set the [`manage-backend-security-group-rules`](#ManageBackendSecurityGroupRules) if you want the controller to manage the access rules.
-Both name or ID of securityGroups are supported.
-Name matches a `Name` tag, not the `groupName` attribute.
+The security groups to attach to the Load Balancer.

 **Default**

-The controller will automatically create one security group, the security group will be attached to the LoadBalancer and allow access from [`SourceRanges`](#SourceRanges) and [`SecurityGroupPrefixes`](#SecurityGroupPrefixes) to each Listener port.
+The controller will automatically create one security group, the security group will be attached to the LoadBalancer and allow access from [`SourceRanges`](#sourceranges) and [`SecurityGroupPrefixes`](#securitygroupprefixes) to each Listener port.
 Also, the securityGroups for Node/Pod will be modified to allow inbound traffic from this securityGroup.

 #### SecurityGroupPrefixes